ARTICLES

 Click here for details and map of "UNWIND HOTEL & BAR Otaru"

-This is the scenery of "Wagasa-dori" (Japanese Umbrella Street), an annual event held at the Shussemae Hiroba plaza in the Otaru Sakaimachi Street shopping district.
+This is the scene of "Wagasa-dori" (Japanese Umbrella Street), an annual event held at Shussemae Square in the Otaru Sakaimachi Street Shopping District.
 Colorful Japanese umbrellas decorate the retro alley, and at night, they are lit up to create a magical space.
 It is held for a limited time during the summer (around July to August) each year, and this photo is from last summer.

-Wagasa-dori @ Otaru Shussemae Hiroba (*Information for the 2025 event)
+Wagasa-dori @ Otaru Shussemae Square (*Information for the 2025 event)

 ■Dates: July 1 (Tue) - September 7 (Sun), 2025